 In case of brand infringement, you’ll get two choices:

-- Use administrative system to enforce your rights without the need to go to court.
+- Use the administrative system to enforce your rights without the need to go to court.
 It’s usually cheaper and quicker.
-If found guilty, the infringer can be fine and the money earned from its illegal action will be seized.
+If found guilty, the infringer can be fined and the money earned from its illegal action will be seized.

-- Use juridical system as you’ll do in our western system.
+- Use the juridical system as you’ll do in other countries.
 Your company will sue the infringer in court which could lead to damages and injunctions.
-It will give you flexibility, speed and reduce the risk of adverse publicity.
-But its more expensive.
+It will give you flexibility, and speed and reduce the risk of adverse publicity.
+But it’s more expensive.

 Among these two choices, we advise you to start with the administrative process.

-In China, everything moves fast but the administration system… registering your trademarks may take a long time.
+In China, everything moves fast but the administration system… registering your trademark in China may take a long time, as the trademark application process is very bureaucratic.
 We’re talking here about 1 to 2 years according to your industry and products.
-Also, to avoid wasting time and either start operating on the Chinese market either prepare your future product launch, here are some advice for you.
+Also, to avoid wasting time and either start operating on the Chinese market or prepare for your future product launch, here is some advice for you.

-China is a country focus on brand reputation.
+China is a country focused on brand reputation.
 Consumers don’t care where you come from and how famous you are abroad.
-They probably don’t know anything about it, as they have their own communication system and therefore don’t use Google, Facebook, Instagram, and other Western social media.
+They probably don’t know anything about it, as they have their own internet landscape and therefore don’t use Google, Facebook, Instagram, or any other Western social media.

 How to do?
 Some simple steps:

-- Develop your reputation: open an official account on WeChat, make some new posts about your product, your story and how great you are.
-Get some followers, comments and product’s reviews.
+- Develop your reputation: open an official account on WeChat, and make some new posts about your product, your story, and how great you are.
+Get some followers, comments, and product reviews.

-- Work on your branding!
-Work on Chinese social media.
-For example, you can open a Douyin account.
-Make some videos, use KOL or micro-influencers and promote your brand as much as possible.
-If you can make a buzz its even better.
+- Work on your branding!: Work on Chinese social media.
+For example, you can open a Little Red Book or Douyin account.
+Make some videos, use KOL or micro-influencers, and promote your brand as much as possible.
+If you can make a buzz it’s even better.
 The point here will be to get as many followers as possible, reviews about people buying your product, comments, etc.

-Chinese people mostly buy products which already have some sales.
-It’s a sign for quality product.
-Nobody like to be the first one to buy a product… except your relative maybe.
+Chinese people mostly buy products that already have some sales.
+It’s a sign of quality products.
+Nobody likes to be the first one to buy a product… except your relative maybe.
 In China, they like two things: